apache/calcite/site/_docs/howto.md

 Typically re-generation is called automatically when the relevant templates are changed, and it should work transparently.
-However if your IDE does not generate sources (e.g. `core/build/javacc/javaCCMain/org/apache/calcite/sql/parser/impl/SqlParserImpl.java`), then you can call `./gradlew generateSources` tasks manually.
+However, if your IDE does not generate sources (e.g. `core/build/javacc/javaCCMain/org/apache/calcite/sql/parser/impl/SqlParserImpl.java`), then you can call `./gradlew generateSources` tasks manually.

 [Running tests](#running-tests) describes how to run more or fewer